Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Short answer – loans have to be paid back, but grants don’t.
 A loan is usually paid back with interest, meaning you pay extra for the convenience of borrowing money you don’t have at the moment.
 A grant is free money.
 You can keep it without any fees and without having to pay it back.

 Law school is expensive, and provincial loans often don’t cover the whole cost.
 There’s a chance you can secure additional funds to help pay for your education at a better rate of interest by using private lenders.
 But interest rate isn’t everything.
 Government loans offer tax benefits and often feature more generous and flexible repayment terms.
+Personal loans are also available to cover any financial shortfalls.

 If you are confident of earning a strong salary right out of school, private loans may be a good option.
 That said, it’s important to do your research and pick an option that works for your own personal financial situation.